kcrary/istari/docs/case.md

 ##### Matching within contexts

-In all the entry points that match a hypothesis that appears within a context (*i.e.,* `contextCase`, `contextnCase`, `contextCaseT`, `contextnCaseT`, `goalHypCaseT`, `goalContextCaseT`, `goalContextnCaseT`, `contextCaseB`, `contextnCaseB`, `goalHypCaseB`, `goalContextCaseB`, and `goalContextnCaseB`), the hypothesis is shifted into the scope of the full context before matching.
+In all the entry points that match a hypothesis extracted from a context (*i.e.,* `contextCase`, `contextnCase`, `contextCaseT`, `contextnCaseT`, `goalHypCaseT`, `goalContextCaseT`, `goalContextnCaseT`, `contextCaseB`, `contextnCaseB`, `goalHypCaseB`, `goalContextCaseB`, `goalContextnCaseB`, `allContextCase`, and `allGoalContextCase`), the hypothesis is shifted into the scope of the full context before matching.
 That is, hypothesis `i` is shifted by `i+1`.

 In the entry points that mention `context`, the name of the hypothesis that was matched is passed as the first binding.
 In the